What is Aggravated Perjury In Texas?

 Stephen is applying to work for the government.
 He really wants the job and twists the truth a bit on his application.
 Even though he didn't graduate from university, he writes down that he has a degree from the University of Texas to impress his potential boss.

-Because this is an application for a government job, and therefore being reviewed by a government employee, Stephen has now committed perjury.
+Because this is an application for a government job and, therefore, being reviewed by a government employee, Stephen has now committed perjury.

 Now that you understand perjury, it's time for the next question: what exactly can the addition of “aggravated” do to the charge?